gjr80/weewx-weewx-wd/README.md

 ## Pre-Requisites ##

-The *WeeWX-WD* extension 2.0.0 requires WeeWX v4.0.0 or greater running under Python 2 or Python 3.
+The *WeeWX-WD* extension requires WeeWX v3.4 or later.
+Both Python 2 and Python 3 are supported when using WeeWX v4.0.0 or later.

+Pyephem is required to support advanced ephemeris tags.

 ## File Locations ##